 Master Chorus combines vocalists from the Salem community with Willamette students to form a 60-member choir.
 The group specializes in performing large choral works with orchestra and gives concerts three to four times annually.
 Members have significant experience in singing and are required to audition for entrance.

 The Dramatic Vocal Arts workshop offers students a rich experience with opera performance and production, along with an in-depth integration of singing, stage movement, and character development.
 The Dramatic Vocal Arts ensemble presents one full production each year, with full costumes, stage setting, and orchestral accompaniment provided by the University Chamber Orchestra.
 Recent productions include Puccini’s Suor Anglica, Die Fledermaus by Johann Strauss II, Cosi Fan Tutte by W.A.
-Mozart, Our Town by Ned Rorem, Engelbert Humperdinck’s Hansel und Gretel, Bizet’s Carmen, and most recently The Secret Garden, a musical, by Lucy Simon and Marsha Norman.
-The ensemble is open to Willamette University students by audition
+Mozart, Our Town by Ned Rorem, Engelbert Humperdinck’s Hansel und Gretel, Bizet’s Carmen, The Secret Garden, a musical, by Lucy Simon and Marsha Norman and most recently The Marriage of Figaro by W.A.
+Mozart.
+The ensemble is open to Willamette University students by audition.